1Password/connect/examples/beta/docker/README.md

 > [!Note]
 > Before proceeding, review the [Get Started](https://developer.1password.com/docs/connect/get-started/) page from our 1Password Developer page.

-Create a public DNS record that points to the public IP address of the Linux server for your Connect server if you wish to have this pubically available.
+Create a public DNS record that points to the public IP address of the Linux server for your Connect server if you wish to have this publicly available.
 For example, `op-connect-server.example.com`.

 ### 🛠️ Prepare the Linux server